xdk2mam/xdk2mam/mqtt-sdcard/README.md

-## Settinf up Nodejs Servers for MAM1 and MAM2
+## Setting up Nodejs Servers for MAM1 and MAM2

 ### MAM 1: Setting up your Node listener
 Because as soon as you flash the C program to your XDK it starts sending the sensor's data, it might be a good idea to start first the Node server that will be listening.
 Download and install Node.js and be sure to include npm package manager.